Mazda Miata History (First Generation)

-Affordable and fun to drive, Mazda's little roadster was first available to U.S. markets in May of 1989.
-After selling 35,944 units in the first year, Automobile Magazine voted the Miata MX-5 "Automobile of the Year".
+Attractive, affordable, and fun to drive, Mazda's little roadster was first available to U.S. markets in May of 1989.
+After selling 35,944 units the first year, Automobile Magazine voted the Miata MX-5 "Automobile of the Year".

 Kenichi Yamamoto, who had previously supervised the development of the rotary engine for Mazda, and Gai Arai, head of Research and Development at Mazda, were convinced the automotive market needed a modern but traditional sports car.
 The concept car design began in 1983.
 When Yamamoto became the President of Mazda in 1984, he approved plans for production of the Miata.